MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-240-General-Rules-Regulations-Securities-Exchange-Act-1934/subpart-A-Rules-Regulations-Under-Securities-Exchange-Act-1934/subjectgroup-ECFR9a3b1ee5e7a78f3-Preservation-Records-Reports-Certain-Stabilizing-Activities/section-240.17a-12.md

 ##### § 240.17a-12 Reports to be made by certain OTC derivatives dealers. #####

-Link to an amendment published at 84 FR 68656, Dec.
-16, 2019.

 (a) *Filing of quarterly reports.* (1) This paragraph (a) shall apply to every OTC derivatives dealer registered pursuant to Section 15 of the Act (15 U.S.C.
 78o).

-(i) Every OTC derivatives dealer shall file Part IIB of Form X-17A-5 (§ 249.617 of this chapter) within 17 business days after the end of each calendar quarter and within 17 business days after the date selected for the annual audit of financial statements where said date is other than the end of the calendar quarter.
+(i) Every OTC derivatives dealer shall file Part II of Form X-17A-5 (§ 249.617 of this chapter) within 17 business days after the end of each calendar quarter and within 17 business days after the date selected for the annual audit of financial statements where said date is other than the end of the calendar quarter.

-(ii) Upon receiving from the Commission written notice that additional reporting is required, an OTC derivatives dealer shall file monthly, or at such times as shall be specified, Part IIB of Form X-17A-5 (§ 249.617 of this chapter) and such other financial or operational information as shall be required by the Commission.
+(ii) Upon receiving from the Commission written notice that additional reporting is required, an OTC derivatives dealer shall file monthly, or at such times as shall be specified, Part II of Form X-17A-5 (§ 249.617 of this chapter) and such other financial or operational information as shall be required by the Commission.

 (2) The reports provided for in this paragraph (a) shall be considered filed when received at the Commission's principal office in Washington, DC.
 All reports filed pursuant to this paragraph (a) shall be deemed to be confidential.